AlainCo/pynetwatch/README.md

 * you can change the GUI labels

 # TODO:
-* Add samples for Config and Device json
-* Documentation for for Config and Device json
+* Documentation for Config and Device json
 * General documentation

 # Disclaimer: